Safety Tips on board in case of Emergency

-If we notice that the water inflow is too big, hence it’s out of control we should communicate through radio to the safety number that you have, let them know and follow their instructions.
-If worse comes to worst, we must have the safe boat ready, but without abandoning the boat until a flood is imminent (it is generally known that when you have water above your knees and below your waist, is time to go).
+If we notice that the water inflow is too big, hence it’s out of control, we should communicate through radio to the safety number and let them know.
+Then, you can start to follow their instructions.
+Should the situation deteriorate, you will need to prepare the safe boat.
+However, we shouldn’t abandon our main vessel until a flood is imminent.
+Typically, when water reaches above the knees and below the waist, it’s time to leave.

 Even though incidents like these are rare, it’s very important to know how exactly to react, and how to use the tools that are at hand.